Basuki Tjahaja Purnama: Family and personal life

-Ahok firstly married Veronica Tan, a fellow ethnic Chinese of Hokkien ancestry hailing from Medan on 6 September 1997 and the couple were blessed with three children namely Nicolas Sean, Natania, and Daud Albeneer.
+Ahok firstly married Veronica Tan, a fellow ethnic Chinese of Teochew ancestry who hailed from Medan on 6 September 1997 and the couple had three children: Nicolas Sean, Nathania and Daud Albeneer.
 They divorced in 2018, with Ahok gaining custody of the two younger children.
-In 2019, Ahok married Puput Nastiti Devi, a police officer who previously served as the aide of his ex-wife, and the couple has two children: Yosafat Abimanyu Purnama and Sarah Eliana Purnama.
+Their first child, Nicholas Sean, was of age and thus entitled to determine his own custody status.
+In 2019, Ahok married Puput Nastiti Devi, a police officer who had previously served as an aide of his ex-wife, and the couple have two children: Yosafat Abimanyu and Sarah Eliana.

 Education

 Ahok attended Trisakti University, majoring in mineral resources and technology.
 He graduated with a bachelor of science degree in geological engineering in 1989 and returned to his hometown in Belitung to build a company that dealt in mining contracts.

 After two years of working in the company, he decided to pursue a master's degree in financial management at Prasetiya Mulya Business School in Jakarta.
 He graduated with a Master of Business Administration.